tobiasros/datamistica/README.md

 2. Calculate and report the mean and median total number of exhibitions (group + solo), talks (including lectures) and performances (theater + screenings) per year.

-# Which artworks did the artist create in which country?
+# Which artworks did the artist create in which countries?

 For this task it is recommended to load the maps and mapdata packages.